 I am the link governor for maths.

 I advise governments on operational issues.
 I am a trustee at Woodpeckers Nursery and a Committee Member of the Fitzwilliam Society, the alumnus association for Fitzwilliam College, University of Cambridge.
-I am dad to Rosie and Bee (of Class 4), and an enthusiastic reader, cook, pianist and gardener
+I am dad to Rosie and Bee, and an enthusiastic reader, cook, pianist and gardener

 I was appointed on 13th November 2016 by Parochial Church Council of St Dunstan’s.

-I am on the committees for: Finance and Premises
+I am on the committees for: Personnel and Finance & Premises

 I, my wife and 4 children have lived in or around Cranbrook for 20 years.
 I enjoy sport and am actively involved with local running, triathlon, squash and rugby clubs